Attempts to Discontinue Fluoridation in U.S. Communities Fail 4 out of 5 Times

 February 21st, 2017 Children's Oral Health and Fluoride, Fluoride and Public Health, Fluoride, Oral Health, and Access to Care, Partners in Fluoride

-Guest Blogger: Stacey Chazin, MPH, Director of Prevention Programs, Center for Health Care Strategies There is growing evidence that the way people live, learn, work, and play has a significant impact on health, including oral health.
-These social determinants of health (SDOH) — including such things as access to healthy food, safe housing, quality education, […]
+Guest Blogger: Stacey Chazin, MPH, Former Director of Prevention Programs, Center for Health Care Strategies There is growing evidence that the way people live, learn, work, and play has a significant impact on health, including oral health.
+These social determinants of health (SDOH) — including such things as access to healthy food, safe housing, quality […]